Local Limits of Small World Networks: Local Limit of WS Model: Proof of Theorem

 \subsection{Main Lemmas}

 The main idea of the proof is a second-moment argument showing the convergence of the marked Watts-Strogatz model to its limit.
-To do so, we need the following notation.
-Given a marked graph $(H_*,o_*,M_*)$, define
+To set this up, recall the definition of the indicator \(\mathbbm{1}_r^\epsilon\) from Definition~\ref{local-convergence-def}.
+Given a marked graph \((H_*, o_*, M_*)\), define

 and